timk110/BayesianOptimisationLuna/README.md

-Installation:
+<ins>Details on vital_func_for_optimisation.py: </ins>

+IMPORTANT!
+If you are wanting to pump your system with a pump pulse that has a central wavelength that is different than 800 nm you need to edit the appropirate variable in vital_func_for_optimisation.py.
+Its called input_wavelength and is in m (so 800 nm is 800e-9).
+Similarly if you want to optimise for a different radius you need to change the radius variable (in m so 75 micrometer is 75e-6).
+Also if you want to use a different gas than Helium you need to change the gas variable to either Ar (Argon), Ne (Neon).

+Also

+<ins>Installation: </ins>
 Due to Luna.jl being written in Julia, and the BO algorithm in Python we have to make it so that a python code can run a Julia code and extract the produced data for analysis.

+<ins>Dependencies:</ins>
-Dependencies: Open source library for Bayesian Optimisation in python: (https://github.com/bayesian-optimization/BayesianOptimization)
+Open source library for Bayesian Optimisation in python: (https://github.com/bayesian-optimization/BayesianOptimization)

- Luna.jl (written in Julia) for simulating nonlinear dynamics in gas filled hollow capillary fibres.
-It uses pyJulia to let the two communicate (https://github.com/JuliaPy/pyjulia).
+Luna.jl (written in Julia) for simulating nonlinear dynamics in gas filled hollow capillary fibres. (https://github.com/LupoLab/Luna.jl)

+BO calls the Luna.jl simulations.
+Uses pyJulia to let the two communicate (https://github.com/JuliaPy/pyjulia).